 - Glare Resistant Color Screen

 - Preloaded Basemap with Full U.S. Coverage

 - Screen Resolution Not High Enough

 If you consider the features that come with the price, the Garmin eTrex 20x is the best handheld GPS for money on the market.

 You can conveniently use the device under the sun or at night with its upgraded high-resolution display.
 The WAAS-enabled GPS receiver uses HotFix and GLONASS for even more accurate and quick location fixing.
 This model is already equipped with the preloaded worldwide base map.
 Moreover, there are 3.7 gigabytes of internal memory and a microSD card slot for expanded memory.
 This way you can upload even more maps from BlueChart g2, BirdsEye Satellite Imagery, HuntView, TOPO 24K, etc.

 This rugged dependable model has 25 hours of battery life and water-resistant construction.
-With compatible mounts, you can even use it on ATVs, bicycles, boats and other vehicles, which makes it suitable for hunting expedition.
+With compatible mounts, you can even use it on ATVs, bicycles, boats,and other vehicles, which makes them suitable for hunting expeditions.

 - Free Trip-Planning BaseCamp Software

 - Efficient at Geocaching and Route Finding